MiloszKrajewski/fable-daedalus/README.md

-# fable-bootstrap-virtualdom
+# fable-daedalus
-Scaffolding for project with Fable, Bootstrap and VirtualDom.
+Labirynth generator with Fable and VirtualDom

 Includes:
 * Fable